 Stay Vigilant During Wildfire Season

 Traditionally, California’s brush fire season starts in the summer months and ends around September.
-With the recent increase in devastating wildfires, local firefighters encourage visitors to remain vigilant of wildfires no matter what time of year you visit.
+However, with the recent increase in devastating wildfires, local firefighters encourage visitors to remain vigilant of wildfires no matter what time of year they visit.

 A Quick List Of CA Festivals

 California is home to hundreds of internationally acclaimed festivals year-round.
-If you want to take part in the festive fun, then you kind of have to know when to visit.
+If you want to participate in the festive fun, you have to know when to visit.

 Here are some of the most popular California festivals to keep on your radar.
 If none of these events piques your interest, you could always visit the California Travel & Tourism Commission’s website for a more thorough events calendar.